BYLAWS OF THE BAKER HISTORIC NEIGHBORHOOD ASSOCIATIOn

 Annual membership expires in the same month the following year.

 The elected officers of the corporation shall be:

-Officers shall serve for a term of one year.
-No officer shall be eligible for election to the same office for more than three
+Officer or Director shall be eligible for election to the same office for more than three

 No person may hold more than one office at the same time.

-The Board of Directors shall be composed of the Officers of the corporation plus three members elected at large by the general membership.
+The Board of Directors shall be composed of the Officers of the Corporation plus three Directors elected at large by the general membership.